valmiste/wp-docker/README.md

 WP docker template, should be used with jwilder/nginx-proxy

 ## Installation
+_If you already have Nginx reverse proxy running like explained in 1. and 2., skip to step 3._
-1. First create network for nginx reverse proxy, if it does not exist already\
+1. First create network for nginx reverse proxy, if it does not exist already.\
 `docker network create nginx-proxy`

 2. Then run nginx reverse proxy\